Sunny With A High Near 82

 Sunday

 Mostly sunny, with a high near 82.
-South southeast wind 5 to 13 mph becoming west in the afternoon.
+West southwest wind 5 to 8 mph.

 Sunday Night